picoruby/picoruby/README.md

 ### Build

+- `git clone` this repository with `--recursive` option
-- Just hitting `make` will build binaries for your host machine.
+- Then, just hitting `make` will build binaries for your machine
 - You can build library files for PSoC5LP by hitting `make psoc5lp_lib`
   - It requires you to have Docker though,
   - You can make arm-none-eabi tools if you don't want to use Docker